 With guests like these, it was always going to be an informed and lively discussion, and so it turned out.
 My own invitation was largely due to my more general writings about terrorism and counter-terrorism, both here on this blog and also in books and articles, and my contributions mostly revolved around the international context of Boko Haram and its parallels with similar movements.

-Listening to my co-panelists tracing the history and the complex intersection of local and national power politics, religious revivalism and gangsterism, official neglect, poverty and corruption that produced Boko Haram – whose Hausa nickname, usually translated as ‘Western Education Forbidden’, doesn’t even begin to describe what this horrendous movement is all about – could not have been further from the fatuous and fanatical generalisations that Tony Blair inflicted on the world yesterday.
+The complex intersection of local and national power politics, religious revivalism and gangsterism, neglect, poverty and corruption that produced Boko Haram could not have been further removed from the simplistic generalisations that Tony Blair inflicted on the world yesterday.

-Boko Haram is just one more political conflict that will not be solved through this framework, and cannot be reduced to another battleground in ‘the war on terror.’
-Such a resolution demands a radical transformation in the behavior of the Nigerian state, and a comprehensive and holistic strategy that looks at all the different tributaries that have fed the insurgency.
+That outcome demands a major transformation in the behavior of the Nigerian state, and a comprehensive and holistic strategy that looks at all the different tributaries that have fed the insurgency.